 Vibrating shuttle mechanism is the one with the bullet-shaped shuttle moving in an arc.
 There are two major types: one invented by Singer and the other by White.
 The Singer models are called “VS”, while the White models are not called anything special which is very confusing.
 In England, Jones used the White patent and called their White-based machines “CS”, or cylindric shuttle, no doubt in order to differentiate from Singer’s VS. In Germany, various makers mostly followed the Singer design.

 On the outside, the two designs look the same: they both have a wide silver band on the bed of the machine perpendicular to the arm.

-There is an exception to this rule: the Hengstenberg machine.
+There is an exception to this rule: the Hengstenberg/Anker machine with the Wittler mechanism.
 This German desing is a variant of Singer’s VS with the shuttle swinging parallel to the arm of the machine, and so its silver band is shorter and runs along the bed of the machine rather than across it.

 The difference inside

 Flip back the machine and have a look at the mechanism inside the base – this is where they differ.

 The White and Jones machines have a long arm that swings in a shallow arc, and the rotation centre is quite far to the right.

 The Singer and many German machines also have a long arm running along the bed, but it does not swing.
 The swinging arm is very short, the arc is steep and the rotation centre is on the left.

 The Wittler variant is similar but the swinging arm is rotated by 90 degrees.

 Because the shuttle must mirror the shape of the arc it is following, the difference in arc curvature makes for different slant of the tip of the shuttle.